TheWidlarzGroup/rn-emoji-compat/README.md

 Support new Emojis on older Android versions.

+If you are interested in emoji world checkout also our [RN-Emoji-Keyboard](https://github.com/TheWidlarzGroup/rn-emoji-keyboard) library.

 ## Supported Unicode Versions

 Currently (02.01.2023) it supports emojis up to Unicode 14.